 This is a very important component because the wrong glass will cause heat to escape through your window panes during the winter.
 When selecting your windows, you should look for multiple panes as these will provide better insulation.
 Double and triple-glazed windows are an excellent choice because they create a vacuum to maximize insulation and reduce energy loss.
 These types of windows also use inert gas between the panes, which adds additional insulation.

 Look For Brands

 It’s important to invest in high-quality windows that you can rely on, so look for reputable brands because these will provide you with peace of mind.
 Certain brands are leaders when it comes to energy performance and offers windows that are Energy-Star certified.
 Their windows will be available in double-glazed and triple-glazed options and will have a dual-seal insulating glass spacer system to maximize insulation.

 If you want to make sure your windows are suitable for the winter season, you need to inspect the caulking on the outside to ensure it is in good condition.
 If you see that the caulking is old or that it’s falling apart, you need to replace it because you may experience heat loss through your windows as a result.
 It’s also important that you inspect the quality of weatherstripping because it can wear down.
 Quality weatherstripping is a must for a tight window seal, so take a look at this aspect and replace it if necessary.

 Concord Window and Doors in Vaughan will make sure you have the right windows for the harsh Canadian winters.
-If you’re looking for a reputable door store, our team can help, so whether you need replacement windows or new doors, come and visit us today!
+If you’re looking for a reputable door store, our team can help, so whether you need replacement windows or new doors, come and visit our windows and doors shop today!